Cincinnati-Design-LAB/architour/src/content/buildings/aronoff-center-for-the-arts.md

 associate_architect: GBBN
 contractor: Messer Construction
 original_function: Performing and visual arts complex
-significance: >-
-  The building became the anchor of the new Entertainment District created by the City to help revitalize the downtown area.
-Its transparency enlivens the streetscape by allowing passers by to see patrons in its prefunction spaces.
 unique_features: >-
   The complex is composed of 3 theatres to support varying performance requirements.
 The Procter & Gamble Hall is a 2,700 seat theatre primarily